bettergovph/govchain/README.md

 ## 🔧 Extensibility

-GovChain is a **base platform** that agencies can extend with additional modules:
+OpenGovChain is a **base platform** that agencies can extend with additional modules:

 ### ✅ Native Extensions (Built-in to Cosmos SDK)
 - **Governance Module** (`x/gov`): On-chain voting, proposals, and democratic decision-making